They served alongside U.S. soldiers. Now they fear that Iran’s allies in Iraq will strike back.

 The mounting peril comes as the Trump administration has been making it more difficult for people who fear war or other dangers in their home countries to move to the United States.
 The White House announced in October that it would reduce the annual cap on refugee entries to a record low of 15,000.

 While that number allocates up to 4,000 spots for U.S.-affiliated Iraqis per year, Iraqi applicants have been processed slowly, partly because of heightened security vetting.
 According to the International Refugee Assistance Project (IRAP), there is a backlog of over 100,000 Iraqi applicants.
-Last year, the U.S. government also set aside 4,000 spots for Iraqis but only 161 were resettled, IRAP said.
+The U.S. government also set aside 4,000 spots for Iraqis last year but only 161 were resettled, IRAP said.

-Meanwhile, the United States no longer allows Iraqis who worked with the U.S. government in Iraq to apply for a so-called Special Immigrant Visas program, which stopped accepting new applications in 2014.
+Meanwhile, the United States no longer allows Iraqis who worked with the U.S. government in Iraq to apply for a Special Immigrant Visas program, which stopped accepting new applications in 2014.
 A parallel program for Iraqi and Afghan translators remains open, but it is capped at 50 people per year.

 “Pathways for humanitarian protection for refugees from Iraq have so narrowed that they are basically closed,” said Sunil Varghese, IRAP’s policy director.